Priyankasaggu11929/ansible-k8s-cluster-deploy/README.md

 ## Instructions to provision the cluster

+Once, [the tools and software listed above](#on-the-local-machine), are installed and setup on your local machine, follow the steps listed below.

 **[Step 1]  Configure the AWS CLI**

 - Run the following command to login into the provided aws account using aws-cli, providing the respective `AWS Access Key ID` , `AWS Secret Access Key`, & required `region` name.